ingwar1991/go_show_logs/README.md

 # go_show_logs
-Simple wrapper to combine logging into terminal &amp; file
+Library to combine logging into terminal &amp; file

 Prints messages into `log` and if is enabled to `fmt`